Be it the CMS WordPress itself or its plugins, everything comes with some sort of limitations. Just like our GF’s 😅.

 Their pricing is affordable, plugins are easy to use & moreover the support provided by the Crocoblocks team is worth appreciation.
 I've also reviewed the JetElements addon for Elementor by Crocoblocks.

-Check out some of the Trustpilot reviews about the company Crocoblock…
+Check out some of the Trustpilot reviews for the awesome company Crocoblocks…

 As elementor lacks a few creative options, especially for blog posts & archives, JetBlog fills the gap.

 ElementsKit offers 4 blog widgets & they are: